adonisjs/v6-docs/content/docs/concepts/scaffolding.md

 ```

 - In the first two lines, we use the [generators module](https://github.com/adonisjs/application/blob/main/src/generators.ts) to generate the controller class name and the controller file name.
-- From lines 3-7, we [define the destination path](#customizing-the-destination-path) for the controller file using the `exports` function.
+- From lines 3-7, we [define the destination path](#using-cli-flags-to-customize-stub-output-destination)customizing-the-destination-path) for the controller file using the `exports` function.
 - Finally, we define the contents of the scaffolded controller.

 Feel free to modify the stub.
 Next time, the changes will be picked when you run the `make:controller` command.